--nosave This option overrides $xglances$ default of saving a users configuration at the next exit.
+-nosave This option overrides xglances default of saving a users configuration at the next exit.
 If you would like to ensure that a particular user enters xglance in the same state at each start up, include the -nosave option in a xglance startup script. -rpt reportname This option allows you to specify one or more additional report windows to be displayed when you start xglance.
 By default, GlancePlus displays the windows that were open at the last xglance exit.
-Following are the various report names that may be used for reportname: AlarmHistory ApplicationCPUGraphs ApplicationList CPUByProcessor CPUGraph CPUReport DiskGraph DiskQueueGraphs DiskReport FileSystemCapacity lOByDisk Main MemoryGraph MemoryReport MemoryUsageGraph NetworkByCardGraph NetworkByInterface NetworkGraph NfsByOperation NfsGlobalActivity ProcessList ResourceHistory SwapSpace SymptomHistory SymptomStatus SystemAttributes SystemTablesGraph SystemTablesReport TransactionTracking ThreadList -sharedclr This option causes xglance to use a shared color scheme.
+Following are the various report names that may be used for reportname: AlarmHistory ApplicationCPUGraphs ApplicationList CPUByProcessor CPUGraph CPUReport DiskGraph DiskQueueGraphs DiskReport FileSystemCapacity IOByDisk Main MemoryGraph MemoryReport MemoryUsageGraph NetworkByCardGraph NetworkByInterface NetworkGraph NfsByOperation NfsGlobalActivity ProcessList ResourceHistory SwapSpace SymptomHistory SymptomStatus SystemAttributes SystemTablesGraph SystemTablesReport TransactionTracking ThreadList -sharedclr This option causes xglance to use a shared color scheme.
 While it disables the ability to configure colors within xglance, it allows xglances colors to be configured along with other applications from a central point and leaves private color cells available to other applications.
 Even without this option, xglance will use a shared color scheme if it fails to obtain private color cells. -nice nicevalue This option allows you to set the nice priority value for the xglance process.
 The default nice value is -10. -lock This option causes xglance to lock both its text and data segments into memory.
 Note that response time may be enhanced with this option, but there is also the possibility that you will receive the error "Unable to allocate memory/swap space".
 If this happens, you must run GlancePlus without using this option.
-Xoptions commonly used options ar specified background colo epts the standard X Toolkit op e "-iconic" (start up iconified) r), and "-display xdisplay" (dis r" is not accepted, since the , "-bg color" (use splay on specified X is computed by xglance from the background color.
-Also note that since help text defaults to black via a resource set in /var/opt/perf/Gpm, a dark background should not be used unless the help text resource is also set to a light color so it will be readable.
+Xoptions The xglance program accepts the standard X Toolkit options.
+Examples of commonly used options are "-iconic" (start up iconified), "-bg color" (use specified background color), and "-display xdisplay" (display on specified X server).
+Note that "-fg color" is not accepted, since the window foreground color is computed by xglance from the background color.
+Also note that since help text defaults to black via a resource set in /var/opt/perf/Gpm, a dark background should not be used unless the help text resource is also set to a light color so it will be readable will be readable.